 Promoting good ergonomics

-Because we all spend so much time at work, it’s important for employers to promote good ergonomics.
-While buying appropriate ergonomic equipment is a vital first step, it is by no means the only solution.
+Because we all spend so much time working, it’s important to look after our health, wellbeing and productivity and benefit from good ergonomics.
+Buying good ergonomic equipment is a vital first step, it’s by no means the only solution.

 Workstation set-up is just as important as having the right equipment.
-Set-up is all about positioning equipment at the correct height, angle and distance for the user’s needs.
-Our assessors can help with set-up but you can also do this yourself using the tips on our Art of Sitting resource.
+Set-up is all about positioning your equipment at the correct height, angle and distance for your size and shape and your needs.

 People often underestimate the importance of good posture.
 We all know that poor posture - such as slumping and slouching, can cause aches, pains and injuries, but research shows that posture can also affect how we feel, think and behave.
 One study found that good posture can help us feel more positive and recall positive memories more easily.
 Body language is important: when we stand or sit tall, we feel more confident, powerful and alert.
 You can use our Art of Sitting resource to find out more about good posture.

 A workspace that’s too light or too dark can cause strain on the eyes.
-Carefully consider the type and positioning of lights, ensuring that employees have access to natural light too.
+Carefully consider the type and positioning of lights and aim to use natural light too if you can.

 Reflections and screen glare

 Screen glare can also cause strain on the eyes.
 Screen filters can help solve this problem in environments where glare cannot be controlled easily.
 Browse our large collection of screen filters.

 Noise can be very disruptive.
 If your home is a noisy place to work, a noise-cancelling headset can come in very useful.
 Browse our headsets.

 Not enough desk space can increase the chance of bad mouse and keyboard habits.
 Even when your space to work at home is limited, you can find solutions that are ergonomic.
 Check our small home office ideas.